Met forced to deny Wembley policing operation ‘failed’ as more security misses emerge

 “By the time we had it brought to our attention that several thousand people were trying to force their way in it was too late for us, because we were the wrong side of them and unable to repel them from doing so,” he told Radio 4.

-“We had flagged this up previously because there were far too many people within the area of Wembley for an 8pm kick off.
+“We had flagged this up previously because there were far too many people within the area of Wembley for an 8pm kick-off.

 “There were tens of thousands floating about, it was unprecedented numbers.”

-A spokesperson for the FA said it would carry out a full review and investigation into the events that took place at Wembley Stadium before and during the final.
+A spokesperson for the FA said it would carry out a full review and investigation into the events that took place before and during the final.

-“Security and stewarding numbers for the Uefa Euro 2020 final exceeded the requirements for the match and were greater than any other previous event at Wembley stadium,” he added.
+“Security and stewarding numbers for the Uefa Euro 2020 final exceeded the requirements for the match and were greater than any other previous event at Wembley Stadium,” he added.

 Join our new commenting forum